The top 8 various noodles in Vietnam to taste

 • Tran Restaurant, 04 Le Duan Street, Hai Chau District, Da Nang City

-Speaking of Hoi An local food, it is impossible not to mention Cao Lau that attracts many domestic and foreign tourists.
+When talking about Hoi An’s local food, it is impossible not to mention Cao Lau, which attracts many domestic and foreign tourists.

-Cao Lau has appeared for a long time, but the origin of Cao Lau is still in discussion until now.
+Cao Lau has appeared for a long time, but its origin has been under discussion until now.

-Some diners think that Cao Lau originates from China, but the Chinese people living in Hoi An do not think this is their traditional dish.
+Some diners think Cao Lau originates from China, but the Chinese people living in Hoi An do not believe this is their traditional dish.

-But no matter where it came from, nowadays Cao Lau becomes a typical dish in Hoi An Ancient Town, which gives a great savor to most tourists.
+But no matter where it came from, nowadays, Cao Lau has become a typical dish in Hoi An Ancient Town, which gives a great savor to most tourists.

 Cao Lau has the highlights of the chewy, big, crunchy noodles.
-These dry noodles are eaten with green vegetables from Tra Que vegetable village (Hoi An), bean sprout, herbs, chopped char siu with a little fat.
+These dry noodles are eaten with green vegetables from Tra Que vegetable village (Hoi An), bean sprouts, herbs, and chopped char siu with a bit of fat.

-The noodles of Cao Lau are made very meticulously from rice, mixed with ash water.
-The water has to come from Ba Le ancient well in Hoi An town.
-All of these form the noodles tastier.
+The noodles of Cao Lau are meticulously made from rice mixed with ash water, which has come from the Ba Le ancient well in Hoi An Town.
+This makes the noodles tastier.

 There are many places to enjoy Cao Lau Hoi An, but you can go to the famous restaurant: